-(f) Supervision by the FIE
+Supervision by the FIE

-0.63 With the aim of ensuring that the rules are observed, the President and the members of the Central Office of the FIE have the right to attend all meetings of the Directoire Technique.
+o.63.
+With the aim of ensuring that the rules are observed, the President and the members of the Central Office of the FIE have the right to attend all meetings of the Directoire Technique.
 The Directoire Technique is obliged to give them notice of such meetings.

-(g) Anti-doping testing
+Anti-doping testing

-o.64 An anti-doping test must be carried out at all official competitions of the FIE in accordance with the regulations in Article t.129.
+o.64.
+An anti-doping test must be carried out at all official competitions of the FIE in accordance with the regulations in Article t.127 and the Anti-Doping Rules of the FIE.
 It may begin from the start of the competition and applies to fencers who have finished fencing.